kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 ## Handling Control flow

-To compile an if block, we compile the conditional expression. compare it's value to zero, and if the value is zero we jump over the code block where the contents of the if block is located.
+To compile an if block, we compile the conditional expression, compare it's value to zero, and if the value is zero we jump over the code block where the contents of the if block is located.
 One small problem is that we don't know the length of the code block since we haven't even parsed it yet !

 What we can do instead is temporary emit zero, and fill in the value later.